mstrosaker/microbiome-analysis-pipeline/README.rst

 A ``fasta`` directory will be created in each sample directory with the 16S and ITS FASTA files.
 A ``prepared_fasta_<date>`` directory will be created, which contains a FASTA file that incorporates all 16S sequences from all samples, and one that incorporates all ITS sequences.
+Chimera detection is performed on the 16S sequences, and a FASTA file is created containing all sequences that were not identified as chimeric.
 All FASTA files are gzipped.
 The ``scripts`` subdirectory includes the data necessary to reproduce the run, a log file that contains the script output, and a stats file that lists the number of sequences in the FASTA file(s) for each sample.